Overclocking Electrostatic Generative Models: Background

-Rather than tracking the full vector~$\mathbf{z}$, the dynamics induced by the electric field~\eqref{eq:field_aug} are captured by the radial component~$r(\tilde{\mathbf{x}}) = \|\mathbf{z}\|_2$.
-This is motivated by the evolution of each auxiliary coordinate as~$dz_i = \mathbf{E}(\tilde{\mathbf{x}})_{z_i} dt$, and similarly for the variable~$r$ \citep[Section 3.1]{pfgmpp}.
+Rather than tracking the full vector~$\mathbf{z}\in\mathbb{R}^D$, the dynamics induced by the electric field~\eqref{eq:field_aug} are captured by the radial component~$r(\tilde{\mathbf{x}}) = \|\mathbf{z}\|_2$.
+This is motivated by the fact that each auxiliary coordinate $z_i$ evolves in alignment with the variable~$r$ \citep[Section 3.1]{pfgmpp}.
 Thus, considering the augmented space consisting of points~$(\mathbf{x}, r)$ enables a unified treatment of different values of~$D$.